Easy Vegan Snack Ideas

 This is one of my favourite quick snacks, that is if you bake the acorn squash ahead of time.
 I like to include one or two baked acorn squash in my weekly food prep so they’re ready for snacks and meals during the week.
 My favourite fillings are peanut butter, yogurt and granola but you can also fill them with savoury ingredients like hummus, guacamole, quinoa, black beans, any mixture of those or anything else you can think of.

 If you don’t want a whole half squash, just scoop a little baked acorn squash into a small dish and top with something like cinnamon, sea salt and either peanut butter or tahini.
-You can also do this with baked sweet potato or pumpkin puree.

 18. Topped Toast, Rice Cakes and Crackers